ADA-GWU/2024-a1-db-migration-ShamsiyyaAlakbarova/README.md

 Step 2.
 Now we have two tables in our HW1 database.
 We have to:<br>
 1. Rename the STUDENTS.ST_ID to STUDENTS.STUDENT_ID.<br>
 2. Change the length of STUDENTS.ST_NAME and STUDENTS.ST_LAST from 20 to 30.<br>
- 3. Change the name of the INTERESTS.INTEREST to INTERESTS and its type to array of strings.<br>
+ 3. Change the name of the INTERESTS.INTEREST to INTERESTS and its type to array of strings.<br><br>
  Open "migration" file.
-You will see this script there:<br>
+You will see this script there:<br><br>

  ALTER TABLE STUDENTS RENAME COLUMN ST_ID TO STUDENT_ID;<br>
 ALTER TABLE STUDENTS ALTER COLUMN ST_NAME TYPE VARCHAR(30);<br>
 ALTER TABLE STUDENTS ALTER COLUMN ST_LAST TYPE VARCHAR(30);<br><br>